SumoLogic/sumologic-documentation/docs/observability/aws-observability-solution/other-configurations-tools/integrate-control-tower-accounts.md

 ---
 id: integrate-control-tower-accounts
+title: Integrate Control Tower Accounts with AWS Observability
+description: Learn how to use the AWS Observability solution  with AWS Control Tower-managed accounts
 ---

-# Integrate Control Tower Accounts with AWS Observability

 ## What is AWS Control Tower?